 Haemodynamics

-The self-expanding valve and non-tapered stent of the Navitor TAVI system offer haemodynamic stability for a calm and controlled deployment.
-The large effective orifice areas (EOAs) along with the non-tapered stent results in single-digit gradients, leading to improved cardiac function, long-term durability and minimal prosthesis-patient mismatch.
+The large effective orifice areas along with the non-tapered stent result in single-digit gradients, leading to improved cardiac function, long-term durability and minimal prosthesis-patient mismatch.

-Clinical study on Navitor TAVI system
+Clinical studies on Navitor TAVI system

-A total of 590 patients will be recruited for the study, who will undergo transcatheter aortic valve replacement (TAVR) with the Navitor valve and FlexNav delivery system.
-The primary endpoint of the study is combined all-cause mortality or disabling stroke in a time frame of 12 months.
+A total of 434 patients were enrolled for the study, who underwent transcatheter aortic valve replacement with the Navitor valve and FlexNav delivery system.